-ELECTION OFFICER

 Prof. Angrej Singh Rana

 Principal Ganapati Sahai Post Graduate College, Sultanpur (U.P) Mob: 9412296089: 9410760000 Email: kuk.angrejsinghrana@gmail.com

 Note:

-- 1. Full Vacancy position office bearers are posted on IEA website by October 30, 2024. - 2.
-Bio Data of the candidate to be submitted in 150 words along with the nomination form to the election officer latest by November 20, 2024. - 3.
-C.V. of the candidate may be placed on website of IEA. - 4.
-After scrutiny of the nomination papers, the valid nominations / ballot list will be placed on IEA Website by November 15, 2024. - 5.
+- 1. Full Vacancy position office bearers are posted on IEA website by October 20, 2024. - 2.
+Bio Data of the candidate to be submitted in 150 words along with the nomination form to the election officer latest by November 15, 2024. - 3.
+C.V. of the candidate may be placed on website of IEA. - After scrutiny of the nomination papers, the valid nominations / ballot list will be placed on IEA Website by November 30, 2024. - 5.
 Election Officer ascertains the member's eligibility to vote from records and also ascertain the identity of the member by checking any one of the documents viz, IEA Identity card, PAN Card, Driving License or I-Card issued by any recognized college, Institute / organization. - 6.
 Updated life membership Profile on the website serve as the voters list. - 7.
 The term of office shall be not less than 3 years standing in the Association, except the Conference President who gives the Presidential Address and the term of office is for a single year.

-THE INDIAN ECONOMIC ASSOCIATION OFFICE BEARERS ELECTION FOR THE YEAR, 2024 Nomination Form
+THE INDIAN ECONOMIC ASSOCIATION OFFICE BEARERS ELECTION FOR THE YEAR, 2024

+Nomination Form

-Nomination for the post of :
+Nomination for the post of

-Name of the Contestant :
+Name of the Contestant

-Membership Number of the contestant :
+Membership Number of the contestant

-Signature of the contestant :
+Signature of the contestant

-Name of the Proposer :
+Name of the Proposer

-Membership no of the proposer :
+Membership no of the proposer

-Signature of the proposer :
+Signature of the proposer

-Name of the Seconder :
+Name of the Seconder

-Membership Number of the Seconder :
+Membership Number of the Seconder

-Signature of the Seconder :
+Signature of the Seconder

-DECLARATION BY THE CANDIDATE I, Shri/Srimathi, Dr.
+DECLARATIO N BY THE CANDIDATE

+I, Shri/Srimathi, Dr.

+General Secretary/ Treasurer/ Joint Secretary/ as President Association/Conference President/ Vice President/ Member of the executive committee/of the Indian Economic t.
+I further declare that I would attend at least two meetings of

-I hereby certify that the above information provided is correct.
+ovided is correct.
 My CV is also attached herewith.
-I hereby acknowledge that the information furnished is true and to the best of my knowledge.
-If found incorrect, my nomination is liable to be cancelled.
-Place :
+I hereby rue and to the best of my knowledge.
+If found incorrect, my

-Date :
+Place:

-Signature of the Candidate The Indian Economic Association
+Date : Signature of the Candidate